jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 [Explicit Annotations](./appendix.html#geode-autoconfiguration-annotations-explicit).
 </p>

-One reason SBDG does not provide auto-configuration for several of the annotations is because the annotations are server-specific:
+One reason [spring-boot-gemfire-name] does not provide auto-configuration for several of the annotations is because the annotations are server-specific:

 - `@EnableCacheServer(s)`